rcove/aws-tgw-r8040/README.md

 You can Logon after about 30 mins to the manager via the windows based Check Point SmartDashboard R80.40

 To remove the environment
-1. set the autoscale group to 0 instances for the outbound autoscale group, wait a few minutes to allow the VPNs to be deleted then run\
+1. set the autoscale group to 0 instances for the outbound autoscale group, wait a few minutes to allow the site to site VPNs to be deleted then run\
     terraform destroy

 Note: To use an existing manager; some modifications will be needed to terraform scripts and you will need to setup the CME and autoprov-cfg similar to the bootstrap